Paying for Pharmacy School Need to Knows

 3. Federal Student Loans

 You may be wondering how to pay for pharmacy school without loans.
-It’s possible to do it through a combination of scholarships, grants, and savings, though many people take advantage of federal student loans from the federal government through the U.S. Department of Education.
+It’s possible to do it through a combination of scholarships, grants, and savings, though many people take advantage of federal student loans through the U.S. Department of Education.
 Federal student loans have fixed interest rates and benefits such as income-driven repayment plans.
 Just like obtaining an auto loan or a mortgage, you must pay back loans with interest.

 Federal student loans are a type of federal financial aid, and to apply, you must file the FAFSA.
 Learn more about the requirements for this application in SoFi’s comprehensive guide to the FAFSA.